linaro-its/xm-labs-statusio/README.md

 3. If the output from that step is `false`, a xMatters event is created, followed by `Status.io: status mapper` and `Status.io: create incident`.

-4. If the trigger indicates a non-alarm status, the workflow runs a `Get x Events for y` xMatters step followed by `Status.io: update incdent`.
+4. If the trigger indicates a non-alarm status, the workflow runs a `Get x Events for y` xMatters step followed by `Status.io: update incident`.
 The workflow should only attempt to terminate the underlying xMatters event as the final step.
 This will be explained in more detail below.

 The following image shows an example complete workflow that started from the CloudWatch Integration.
 The boxes marked in yellow have been added to incorporate the Status.io integration.